Interstate Truck Accidents

 Call an experienced truck accident lawyer at (888) 424-5757 (toll-free phone number) or use the contact form today to schedule a free consultation.
 All confidential or sensitive information you share with our legal team remains private through an attorney-client relationship.

-There are over 9 million large trucks that are registered in the U.S., traveling over 226 billion miles per year on the nations interstates, highways and streets.
-These drivers are pushed to meet delivery deadlines and work long hours to get their loads where they need to go.
+Over 9 million large commercial trucks are registered in the U.S., traveling over 226 billion miles per year on the nation's interstates, highways, and streets.
+These truck drivers (semi-truck, tractor-trailer, big rig, etc.) are pushed to meet delivery deadlines and work long hours to get their loads where they need to go.

-- In 2010 there were 3,413 deaths in accidents that involved large trucks
+- In 2018 there were 2,786 deaths in interstate truck accidents

-- 85% of fatalities involving large trucks were occupants of the other vehicles or pedestrians; only 14% were drivers or passengers in the large trucks.
+- 84% of fatalities involving large trucks were occupants of the other vehicles or pedestrians; only 16% were drivers or passengers in the large trucks.

-- 97% of fatalities in two-vehicle crashes involving large trucks were people in other vehicles.
+- 96% of fatalities in two-vehicle crashes involving large trucks were people in other vehicles.

-It is apparent that the other drivers and passengers that are unfortunate enough to tangle with these big trucks are the ones with the most to lose.
-The sheer size and weight of these cargo trucks makes them deadly in any crash situation.
+The other drivers and passengers that are unfortunate enough to tangle with these big trucks (semi-truck, tractor-trailer, big rig, etc.) are the ones with the most to lose.
+The sheer size and weight of these cargo trucks make them deadly in any crash situation.